dada994a/OvaqReborn/README.md

-## OvaqReborn Development has been completed
+## OvaqReborn Development has been discontinued
 ### Minecraft Utility Mod

 ##